 Shanghai gets about six weeks total of decent weather.
 So when it's not hot and humid or cold and damp, a popular pastime is kicking back with a few friends in a bar with a garden villa.
 Sasha's (closed) is a time-honored destination, serving a vast selection of imported craft beers, expertly mixed cocktails and comfort food in a serene garden setting.
 Once the sun goes down, pay a visit to neighboring nightclub Zapata's (closed) for a raucous, tequila-soaked good time, too.
-Cotton's is another Shanghai favorite and has two locations.
+Cotton's Bar 棉花酒吧 is another Shanghai favorite and has two locations.
 Both are perfect for whiling away the hours in the shade of the plane trees.

 Cotton's Anting Road

 Cotton's Xinhua Road

 Since its days as a treaty port, Shanghai has been a hot spot for jazz music.
 Today, JZ Club still carries the torch.
 This live music venue hosts live performances by both local and international artists.
 Wooden Box, Heyday, and House of Blues and Jazz are also great for live jazz.
-Shake, Heyday's sister bar features nightly live performances of soul and R & B, while nearby Candor showcases burlesque and cabaret revues paired with elaborate cocktails.
+Shake, Heyday's sister bar features nightly live performances of soul and R & B, while nearby Candor (closed) showcases burlesque and cabaret revues paired with elaborate cocktails.

-Yuyintang is Shanghai's go-to spot for underground rock, while larger venues, like Mao Livehouse and Bandai Namco Dream Hall host international acts that aren't yet big enough to fill an arena.
+Yuyintang is Shanghai's go-to spot for underground rock, while larger venue like Mao Livehouse, hosts international acts that aren't yet big enough to fill an arena.

 Nowadays, the term "dive" has become more a theme for a bar than an actual description.
 Yet some places still live up the name.
 C's is the most legendary.
 Hidden in the basement of anonymous building on Dingxi Road, every inch of the place is covered in years and years' worth of graffiti.
 Drinks are reasonably priced (by Shanghai standards, at least), it's open late and draws an eclectic crowd.
 My Place Ruin Bar in Jing'an District also proudly lives up its reputation as a dive bar.